kayleyseow/CS-102/08. Streams/Chapter8Notes3.md

 - They are slow to access, unless you want to access every record in order
 - It is painful to change a sequential access file
   - To do that, you have to recreate the file
-- The only disadvantage of sequential access files is that there is a lack of speed while accessing and you cannot easily chage the data in the file
+- The only disadvantage of sequential access files is that there is a lack of speed while accessing and you cannot easily change the data in the file
 - However, they allow variable length/size records, and ease of use (easy to make using notepad, word processor)

 #### Random Access Files with Uniform Data Records